-This article is part of a series published in association with sustainable investing app Clim8 Invest, looking at the growth of opportunities for people who want to help save the planet with their investments.
+This article is part of a series published in association with sustainable investing app Clim8, looking at the growth of opportunities for people who want to help save the planet with their investments.

 Sustainable investing is stealing the spotlight.
 Once stuck on the sidelines as a ‘niche’ investment strategy, it is now capturing the hearts and minds of those keen to make a difference to the planet and a profit too.

 It wasn’t always considered possible to do both at the same time.
 Even just a decade ago, the business of making a profit was considered at odds with the campaign to prevent environmental destruction.

 Investment was about finding growth in a world of finite resources, which usually meant rooting your money deep underground in oil wells – then the undisputed foundation of the global economy.
 It was an unspoken truth that if you wanted to make a profit, ultimately it would be the earth – or its people – that paid for it.

 If you’d have said to a fund manager in the 1990s that he or she could achieve return targets while balancing risk and help to save the planet too, you’d most likely be laughed at.